nanovikov/Recipes/MushroomStock.md

 1. Reconstitute porcini using 2 cups of water. _Soak porcini in boiling water for 20 minutes.
 Save porcini juices.
 Chop reconstituted porcini._

-2. In Dutch oven, combine:
+2. In Dutch oven, combine all ingredients.

-* soaked porcini
-* porcini juice
-* mushrooms
-* white wine
-* fennel seeds
-* peppercorns
-* thyme
-* bay leaves

 3. Cover with 1 gallon (16 cups) of water.
 Bring to a boil and simmer for 2 hours.